 The issue had to do with Intellectual Property agreement within the agreement.
-It basically said at a high level, that if you had any IP that would read on the technology, you would agree not to sue other members of the SIG and was referred to as an “Open IP” agreement.
+It basically said at a high level, that if you had any IP that would read on the technology, you agreed not to sue other members of the SIG; this was referred to as an “Open IP” agreement.
 It was very difficult for Ericsson and Nokia to sign this agreement, because in the telecommunications world you licenced technology using a “reasonable and non-discriminatory” license.

-While non-discriminatory meant you could not choose how to license or not license to (a good thing), the word “reasonable” was not very quantitative.
-What is reasonable to one company might end up being considered unreasonable to another company.
+While non-discriminatory meant you could not choose who to license or not license to (a good thing), but the word “reasonable” was not very quantitative.
+What is reasonable to one company can be considered unreasonable to another company.
 Additionally running a SIG under this sort of agreement leads to technologies being presented because of IP positions (hoping to get a long-term royalty stream).

-The open IP was different in that you would not get a royalty stream from the technology, and the engineers can pick technology based on merit versus there companies IP positions.
+The open IP was different in that you would not get a royalty stream from the technology, and the engineers can pick technology based on merit versus their companies IP positions.

 So we had a meeting scheduled at the Ericsson site in Raleigh North Carolina to sign the contracts, but I really wasn’t sure what to do as IBM indicated that they wouldn’t sign the contracts, but we needed to get the contracts signed to start the technical work.

 I had the brilliant (yet dumb) idea that I would get the four companies to sign the agreement, and would continue to negotiate with IBM and bring them in as promoters later on.
-To this end, I modified the contracts and removed IBMs name from the contract.
-As the official name had not been selected yet, these contracts were pinned under the name of the “Bluetooth SIG”.
+To this end, I modified the contracts and removed IBMs name from the contracts.
+As the official SIG name had not been selected yet, these contracts were penned under the name of the “Bluetooth SIG”.

-Johann Weber, Stephen Nachtsheim’s assistant, and I arrived at the Raleigh site and I passed out the contracts on the tables for everyone to review and sign.
-Johann was an Expat from Intel Munich, and had been helping Stephen, Simon and I to get all of the companies together to help for the SIG.
+Johann Weber, one of Stephen Nachtsheim’s European technical employees very close to the European communications busiesses, and I arrived at the Raleigh site and I passed out the contracts on the tables for everyone to review and sign.
+Johann was an employee based in Intel Munich, and had been helping Stephen, Simon and I to get all of the companies together to help for the SIG.
 Johann basically knew all of the executives personally and was a great guy to have helping you.

 So Johann and I were standing around talking as everyone was settling in when the VP (Adalio Sanchez) and Lawyer from IBM stepped up.